 The Pulaski County Adult Education Program offers free instruction to adults functioning between 3rd and 12th-grade levels.
 The program helps improve students’ educational skills, prepare for the GED Tests, or for standardized college entrance exams.
 The program is certified through the Pulaski County Special School District.

 There are several essential programs available through Pulaski County Adult Education.
 It is essential for high school dropouts to obtain a GED for job placement and advancement.
-The WAGE Program (Workforce Alliance for Growth in the Economy) provides FREE training and basic skills improvement for those who need to update their skills for the many new skills required in today’s ever-changing job market.
-English as a Second Language (ESL) is offered for immigrants who wish to improve both their oral and written English language skills.
+The WAGE Program (Workforce Alliance for Growth in the Economy) provides FREE training and basic skills improvement for those who need to update their skills for what is required in today’s ever-changing job market.
+English as a Second Language (ESL) classes are offered for immigrants who wish to improve both their oral and written English language skills.